-1. 2.
-Name of the Director or Key managerial personnel who are interested Sushil Kumar Singhania (DIN: 0037991) Gaurav Singhania (DIN: 01186568) 3.
-Nature, Particulars of the transaction or contract or arrangementLoan / Guarantee / Securities given to Compa which Sushil Kumar Singhania & Gaurav Sing 4.
-Monetary Value Up to Rs.
+1. Name of the Party Champion Advanced Materials Private Limited 2.
+Name of the Director or Key Sushil Kumar Singhania (DIN: 0037991) managerial personnel who are interested Gaurav Singhania (DIN: 01186568) 3.
+Nature, Particulars of the Loan / Guarantee / Securities given to Company in which Sushil Kumar Singhania & Gaurav Singhania transaction or contract or arrangement are Common and Interested Directors.
+4. Monetary Value Up to Rs.
 5,00,00,000/- 5.
 Purpose of use Only use for Principal business activities and not prejudicial to any of the parties as well as fair and reasonable to the business needs of the company.
-6. Any other information relevant or important for members to make a decision for proposed transaction or contract or arrangement Rate of Interest 1% more than the rate of prevailing yield of one year, three years, five years or ten years Government Security.
-Repayment of Loan as per mutual consent.
+6. Any other information relevant Rate of Interest 1% more than the rate of prevailing or important for members to yield of one year, three years, five years or ten make a decision for years Government Security. proposed transaction or Repayment of Loan as per mutual consent. contract or arrangement